Lubusz Voivodeship: History

-The first leaders of the Polans, Mieszko I and especially Bolesław I the Brave added a number of surrounding territories to the newly established core Polish state, and Lubusz Land came under Polish rule.
-Part of the historic province was located on the western bank of the Oder River, where the main settlement Lubusz, later known as the German town of Lebus, was located.
-The entire territory of the present Lubusz Voivodeship was part of Poland by 1002.
+During the formation and early expansion of the Polish state under its first rulers, Mieszko I and Bolesław I the Brave, the entire territory of the present Lubusz Voivodeship became part of Poland by 1002, including the historic Lubusz Land, part of which is located on the western bank of the Oder River, including its capital Lubusz, now Lebus in Germany.
 The oldest towns in the region, dating back over 1,000 years, include Trzciel, Skwierzyna, Iłowa, Szprotawa, Jasień, Krosno Odrzańskie, Międzyrzecz and Żary, with most other towns also founded in the Middle Ages, including the current regional capitals of Zielona Góra and Gorzów Wielkopolski.
 The youngest towns are Łęknica, Czerwieńsk, Nowa Sól, Szlichtyngowa and Zbąszynek, all either first mentioned or established in the later periods.